eric-haibin-lin/mxnet/docs/how_to/add_sparse_op_in_backend.md

   kVariable,
 };
 ```
-3. `in_attrs` is a vector containing all input storage types.
+4. `in_attrs` is a vector containing all input storage types.
-4. `out_attrs` is a vector containing all output storage types.
+5. `out_attrs` is a vector containing all output storage types.

-4. We called macro `SHAPE_ASSIGN_CHECK` twice for mutual inference.
-One for
-inferring the output shape from the input shape, the other one is for inferring
-the input shape from the output shape.
-If there are any unequal non-zero values in the same
-dimension of two shapes, such as `(2, 3)` and `(3, 3)`, the macro would throw an
-exception with an error message for shape inference.
-5. At the end of the function body, we checked whether the output shape
+6. We check the number of inputs, which should be equal to 1.
+7. We check the number of outputs, which should be equal to 1.
+8. We get `QuadraticParam` from `attrs`.
+It contains the argument `c`, whose value
+is used later to decide if the output is sparse.
+9. The storage type of the input is stored in the local varible `in_stype`.
+10. The reference to output storage type is stored in the local varible `out_stype`.

 is completely known by testing whether the shape is not empty and
 the shape's size is greater than `0`.
 Note that in MXNet, an empty shape
 means that the shape is unknown, and